Rules and Regulations

 Campaigning Period

-The period of campaigning shall start on Wednesday 24th May and shall continue until the close of the ballot, at 11:59 Thursday 1st June.
+The period of campaigning will be announced on the 15th January 2024 for the Term 2 Student Leadership Elections.
 Posters and any other publicity must not be publicly available online or in-person prior to the start of campaigning.

 Campaign Teams